apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### June 28th, 2018: Apache Jackrabbit Oak 1.4.22 released
+Jackrabbit Oak 1.4.22 is a patch release that contains fixes and improvements over the previous 1.4.x release.
+See the [downloads](downloads.html#oak1.4) page for more details.

 #### June 22nd, 2018: Apache Jackrabbit Oak 1.9.4 released
 Jackrabbit Oak 1.9.4 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the